john-thuo1/loews/README.md

 ## Future Steps
 1. Automating Data Processing Steps using tools such as Airflow.
-2. Implementing Realtime Predictions on the App.
+2. Implementing Realtime Predictions on the App with models running on AWS.
 Predictions have been made in the [Collab File](https://colab.research.google.com/drive/1ZmHPuyaNubCCN9yNE9ofV-_Z3FJKc0WQ?usp=sharing) and only mapped out in the Application for Visualization Purposes.
 3. Incorporate Multilanguage Support.